cda-tum/mmft-simulator/README.md

 ```
 For examples of JSON definitions of simulations for various simulations and definitions of CFD modules, please see the `examples` folder.

+## Comparison of Simulators

+### mmft-droplet-simulator

+The base simulator which does not support mixtures and only focuses on the simulation of droplets.

+### mmft-modular-1D-simulator

+With the `mmft-droplet-simulator` as its starting point, this simulator adds these features to its basis:

+* mixture simulation
+* membranes & tanks
+* multiple channel and membrane resistance models

+### mmft-simulator (this repository)

+Built upon the `mmft-droplet-simulator` and the `mmft-modular-1D-simulator`, the mmft-simulator offers additionally to the `mmft-modular-1D-simulator`:

+* hybrid (CFD + Abstract) simulations with multiple different CFD simulators
+* Python bindings
+* JSON import and export of networks

+#### Limitations

+While many of the features of the `mmft-modular-1D-simulator` were integrated already, the unification process is ongoing.
+The following limitations are still present in `mmft-simulator` and the `mmft-modular-1D-simulator` should be used if they are relevant for a simulation:

+* not fully validated membrane/tank implementation for complex networks
+* simulations with both membranes/tanks and droplets not validated

 ## References
 More details about the implementation and the mechanisms behind the MMFT Simulator can be found in: